Causes of Cirrhosis

 Dietary and Lifestyle Changes

 Cirrhosis is scarring of the liver and poor liver function.
 It results from various disorders that damage liver cells over time.
 Eventually, damage becomes so extensive that the normal structure of the liver is distorted and its function is impaired.

-Scarring.
-The main damage in cirrhosis is triggered by scarring (fibrosis) that occurs from injuries due to alcohol, viruses like hepatitis B and C, or other damage.
+The main damage in cirrhosis is triggered by scarring that occurs from inflammation and injuries due to alcohol, viruses like hepatitis B and C, or other damage.
 The scar tissue and other changes in liver cells gradually replace healthy liver tissue and act like small dams to alter the flow of blood and bile in and out of the liver.
 The initial stage of light to moderate scarring in the liver is called fibrosis.
 As the scarring becomes more severe and extensive, cirrhosis occurs.

 Functions of the Liver

 The liver is the largest internal organ in the body.
-In the healthy adult, it weighs about 3 pounds.
+In a healthy adult, it weighs about 3 pounds.
 The liver is wedge-shaped, with the top part wider than the bottom.
-It is located right below the diaphragm and occupies the entire upper right quadrant of the abdomen.
+It is located below the diaphragm and occupies the entire upper right side of the abdomen.

-Chronic alcoholism particularly endangers the liver by causing alcoholic liver disease (also called alcohol-induced liver disease).
+Chronic alcohol abuse causes alcoholic liver disease (also called alcohol-induced liver disease).
 Alcoholic liver disease includes fatty liver (build-up of fat cells in the liver), alcoholic hepatitis (inflammation of the liver caused by heavy drinking), and alcoholic cirrhosis.
-Alcoholic cirrhosis is the primary type of cirrhosis in the U.S. It develops in 10 - 20% of heavy drinkers, usually after 10 - 15 years of heavy alcohol consumption.
-People who drink heavily and who also have hepatitis C are at particular risk of developing cirrhosis.
-In the liver, alcohol converts to toxic chemicals that trigger inflammation and tissue injury, which lead to cirrhosis.
+In the liver, alcohol converts to toxic chemicals that trigger inflammation and tissue injury.
+This process can lead to cirrhosis.

 Chronic Viral Hepatitis

-Chronic viral hepatitis, both hepatitis B and hepatitis C, is another primary cause of cirrhosis.
+Chronic viral hepatitis, both hepatitis B and hepatitis C, is another major cause of cirrhosis.
 Chronic hepatitis C is a more common cause of cirrhosis in developed countries, while hepatitis B is a more common cause of cirrhosis worldwide, especially in sub-Saharan Africa and parts of Asia.
 People with chronic hepatitis B who are co-infected with hepatitis D are especially at risk for cirrhosis.
-The longer a patient has had chronic hepatitis, the greater the risk for eventually developing cirrhosis.
+The longer a person has chronic hepatitis, the greater the risk for eventually developing cirrhosis.

-Hepatitis viruses can produce inflammation in liver cells, causing injury or destruction.
-If the condition is severe enough, the cell damage becomes progressive, leading to scar tissue in the liver.
-In advanced cases, the liver shrivels in size, a condition called postnecrotic or posthepatic cirrhosis.
+Hepatitis viruses produce inflammation in liver cells, causing injury or destruction.
+If the condition is severe and long-term, the cell damage becomes progressive, leading to severe scarring of the liver.

-Hepatitis C is a virus-caused liver inflammation which may lead to jaundice, fever, and cirrhosis.
-The people most at risk for contracting and spreading hepatitis C are those who share needles for injecting drugs and health care workers or emergency workers who may be exposed to contaminated blood.
+Hepatitis C is a virus-caused liver inflammation which may lead to cirrhosis.
+The people most at risk for contracting and spreading hepatitis C are those who share needles for injecting drugs.

 Bile Ducts Disorders